 This is probably one of black’s most popular answers against 1.d4.
-This opening suits well the dynamic players and, even though for a while it has been regarded as highly suspect for giving up the center and not respecting the basic opening principles, it has quickly gained popularity especially thanks to players such as Mikhail Tal, Bobby Fischer, Garry Kasparov and Viktor Korchnoj.
+This opening suits well the dynamic players and, and even though for a while it has been regarded as highly suspect for giving up the center and not respecting the basic opening principles, it has quickly gained popularity, especially thanks to players such as Mikhail Tal, Bobby Fischer, Garry Kasparov, and Viktor Korchnoi.

-In short, black allows white to expand in the center just too timely start attacking it once he has finished his development.
+In short, black allows white to expand in the center just too timely to start attacking it once he has finished his development.
 White can choose from many set-ups, but most of them lead to sharp play and attacks against the king.
-The theory has also developed a lot and it is highly necessary to know your theory well if you decide to employ this opening with black.
+The theory has also developed a lot.
+And, it is highly necessary to know your theory well if you decide to employ this opening with black.

-This is one of black’s most aggressive continuations in the Ruy Lopez and arises after the moves 1.e4-e5 2.Nf3-Nc6 3.Bb5-a6 4.Ba4-Nf6 5.0-0-Be7 6.Re1-0-0 7.c3-d5.
+This is one of black’s most aggressive continuations in the Ruy Lopez.
+And, it arises after the moves 1.e4-e5 2.Nf3-Nc6 3.Bb5-a6 4.Ba4-Nf6 5.0-0-Be7 6.Re1-0-0 7.c3-d5.
 The line became famous after its inventor, Frank Marshall, used it against Jose Raul Capablanca in their game in 1918.
-Since then, it has gained a lot of popularity and the theory has developed a lot in the recent years.
+Since then, it has gained a lot of popularity and the theory has developed a lot in recent years.
 Black sacrifices a pawn to get some very good piece play and attack against the enemy king.
-There are many beautiful games in this line that have ended very bad for the white player!
+There are many beautiful games in this line that have ended very badly for the white player!
 At

 Black sacrifices a pawn to get some very good piece play and attack against the enemy king.
-There are many beautiful games in this line that have ended very bad for the white player!
-At top level it has been employed by strong players such as Magnus Carlsen, Levon Aronian, Fabiano Caruana and Peter Leko.
+There are many beautiful games in this line that have ended very badly for the white player!
+At the top level, it has been employed by strong players such as Magnus Carlsen, Levon Aronian, Fabiano Caruana, and Peter Leko.

 This line of the Dutch Defense may look harmless at first glance, but it definitely has its poise.
-As its name suggests, this set-up is very solid, but the attacking ideas will show later in the game, after black castles short and will aim for g7-g5 followed by f5-f4.
-One of the great things about this line is that it can be regarded more as a system, where the exact move order doesn’t matter so much.
+As its name suggests, this setup is very solid.
+But, the attacking ideas will show later in the game, after black castles short and will aim for g7-g5 followed by f5-f4.
+One of the great things about this line is that it can be regarded more as a system.
+In that system, the exact move order doesn’t matter so much.

 This is another aggressive line black can use against 1.d4.
 After 4.cxd5-Nxd5 5.e4, white gets an imposing center, but the point of this opening is to use it as a target of attack.
 After pushing c7-c5, the bishop from g7 will come to life and white has to play carefully in order to keep the balance.

 It is a modern opening, with many strong players adding it to their repertoire.
-It has been successfully employed by Vassily Smyslov, Viktor Korchnoj, Garry Kasparov, Peter Svidler, Vishwanathan Anand and many others.
+Vassily Smyslov, Viktor Korchnoi, Garry Kasparov, Peter Svidler, Vishwanathan Anand, and many others have successfully employed it.